Link to our HOME page

 Cape Range National Park campsites

 Gidgee and spear gun use is prohibited in the park.
-Where generators are allowed they can be used from 8am-9pm.
+Generators are allowed at some campsites but are restricted to 8am-9pm.
 All fires are prohibited.
 Sites to be vacated by 10am.
-Stay limit is 28 days.

-Despite the number of visitors to the area, this coastline remains one of the most pristine and attractive on the whole W.A. coast. it is to be hoped that it will be kept just as it is today for future generations to enjoy and that greedy developers are kept out of the area.
+Despite the number of visitors to the area, this coastline remains one of the most pristine and attractive in W.A.
+It is to be hoped that it will be kept just as it is today for future generations to enjoy and that greedy developers are kept out of the area.

 MESA CAMP.